php/web-doc/tutorial/structure.md

 This directory will contain a folder with the sources of your chosen language (named *{LANG}*) and a *doc-base* folder, which is home to some helpful tools.

+When checking-out manual sources, you can also supply *all* as *{LANG}* making your URL `https://svn.php.net/repository/phpdoc/modules/doc-`.
+This is somehow magical module, which fetches every single language version of the manual, as well as `doc-base` folder into your `phpdoc` dir.

 ## Files structure
 **Note for translators:** if any of the source files don't exist in your translation, the English content will be used during the building process.
 This means that you *must not* place untranslated files in your translation tree.
 Otherwise,